“Smells I like:

 You can find almost any product imaginable – electrical appliances, furniture, clothes, mobile phones, computers, books, gym memberships and even airline tickets.

-Technological products (phones or computers) – the technology is changing / renewing rapidly.
-And the companies come out every year or two with a new product.
-A phone or laptop from one generation less than the newest costs thousands of shekels less than the same product when it is new.
-You can definitely skip the status icon and your browsing speed and still be up to date.
-The differences between a new product and a used product in the technology product category can reach more than half.
+Technological products (phones or computers) – technology is changing and renewing rapidly.
+Companies come out every year or two with a new product.
+A phone or laptop from one generation less than the newest product costs thousands of shekels less than the same product when it is new.
+You can definitely give up on the status icon and on your browsing speed and still be up to date.
+The differences between a new product and a used product in the technology product category can be up to half the price.
 It is also possible to purchase refurbished products, new products that have been on display or that have been used and renewed.
-These products can often also be guaranteed.
+These products can often also be purchased with a warranty.

-Electrical and electronic products – there is no reason to buy new products for the student apartment, and you have no need for a 3-door refrigerator.
-Air conditioners, washing machines and used refrigerators are sold for only a few hundred shekels, but you must take into account the costs of transportation/disassembly/assembly.
+Electrical and electronic products – there is no reason to buy new products for a student apartment, and you have no need for a 3-door refrigerator.
+Air conditioners, washing machines, and used refrigerators are sold for only a few hundred shekels, but you must take into account the costs of transportation/disassembly/assembly.
 Check with the seller if there is a product warranty in case of malfunction.

-Cell phones – purchasing second-hand mobile phones (in stores or from friends) requires an examination: the external condition of the device, what use it was, what is the warranty status and from whom to buy.
-Check that there are all the necessary accessories, memory cards, headphone capacitor, etc. depending on the device.
+Cell phones – purchasing second-hand mobile phones (in stores or from friends) requires examination: the external condition of the device, how long it was in use, the warranty status, and who you are buying from.
+Check that there are all the necessary accessories, memory cards, headphone wire, etc. depending on the device.

-Furniture – Don’t be intimidated by furniture that doesn’t match your dream or doesn’t fit the set you have in the dining area.
-You can always paint/pad to look new.
+Furniture – Don’t be intimidated by furniture that doesn’t complete your dream or doesn’t fit the set you have in the dining area.
+You can always paint/upholster to make it look new.

 Clothes and designer clothes – A well-known saying goes: One man’s trash is another man’s treasure.
-Second-hand stores or home sales make it possible to purchase clothes from well-known brands for a few tens of shekels.
-Buying second-hand clothing allows you to be unique, the details you wear you probably won’t see on anyone else.
-Forget the shopping experience, air-conditioned measuring booths and the answer to the question “you have it in black”.
-Check at home in front of the closet what you need – a warm coat?
-A dress for the occasion?
+Second-hand stores or home sales make it possible to purchase clothes from well-known brands for just a few dozen shekels.
+Buying second-hand clothing allows you to be unique, the items you wear you probably won’t see on anyone else.
+Forget the shopping experience, air-conditioned fitting rooms, and the answer to the question “do you have it in black?”.
+Check what you need at home in front of you closet – a warm coat?
+A dress for an occasion?
 Tailored pants?
 Don’t be tempted by products you didn’t think you needed at home.
-Bring patience, cash, and check the garment carefully before purchasing: holes (moths are good friends of the old garment, stains, make sure the zipper/buttons are in working order.
-Never purchase underwear or a swimsuit, preferring to put it in the washing machine before putting it in your wardrobe.
+Bring patience, cash, and check the garment carefully before purchasing: holes (moths are good friends of old garments), stains, make sure the zipper/buttons are in working order.
+Never purchase underwear or a swimsuit, and ideally put all items in the washing machine before putting it in your wardrobe.

-Garage Sale: Although most of us live in condominiums or in a private house that lacks a garage, many families who move prefer to sell the property they have accumulated rather than move with them to their new home – furniture, decorative objects, toys and clothes.
-Notices about this are usually posted in the neighborhood, and the house can be furnished cheaply.
-Payment is in cash, it is worth haggling, there is no possibility of regretting and the transport/assembly is on the buyer.
+Garage Sale: Although most of us live in condominiums or in a private house that lacks a garage, many families who move prefer to sell the property they have accumulated rather than move with it to their new home – furniture, decorative objects, toys, and clothes.
+Notices about these sales are usually posted in the neighborhood, and your house can be furnished cheaply.
+Payment is in cash, it is worth haggling, there is no possibility of regretting and returning, and the transport/assembly is the responsibility of the buyer.

-Collaborative is that, dude.
-Why buy if you may ask?
+Sharing is caring.
+Why buy if you can borrow?

-Sometimes we need tools, camping equipment, animal supplies, or—not—medical equipment.
-Just before you spend hundreds of shekels on an object that will take up space in the house and you will hardly use it, use social projects to borrow equipment.
-Yad Sarah is the leader in lending medical equipment, in many cities in Israel bicycles can be borrowed, in the Florentin neighborhood of Tel Aviv there is a lending library for objects, Lendu is a social network for lending objects between friends.
+Sometimes we need tools, camping equipment, animal supplies, or – hopefully not – medical equipment.
+Right before you spend hundreds of shekels on an object that will take up space in your house and will hardly be used, turn to social projects to borrow equipment.
+Yad Sarah is the leader in lending medical equipment, in many cities in Israel bicycles can be borrowed, in the Florentin neighborhood of Tel Aviv there is a lending library for objects, and Lendu is a social network for lending objects between friends.
 Be sure to return the product after use intact.